TanmayKhot/hurdle-wordle-eval/README.md

 2. Second pass: Count letter matches in wrong positions (yellows) from remaining letters

 This ensures proper handling of repeated letters and matches the behavior players expect from Wordle-style games.

----

-## Evaluation Reports

-*Evaluation reports will be automatically rendered below when available*